Mikey Waters

 Michael Waters is a fictional character in Gus Van Sant's My Own Private Idaho, portrayed by River Phoenix.

-He is a sensitive, homeless teenage hustler who suffers from narcolepsy, directly foiling his best friend, Scott Favor (Keanu Reeves), a type-A personality hustler from a rich, influential family.
+He is a sensitive, homeless teenage hustler with narcolepsy, directly foiling his best friend, Scott Favor (Keanu Reeves), a type-A personality hustler from a rich, influential family.
 A vagabond searching for his mother, Mike proclaims himself a "connoisseur of roads" because he has been "tasting roads all [his] life."

 Mikey remains one of the defining characters of New Queer Cinema and, due to the impressive critical reception, is a crucial role in River Phoenix's success and influence as an actor.
-For example, Eric Alan Edwards, one of the film's directors of photography, said that Phoenix – who died 25 months after the film was released – "really wore the role" because "he looked like a street kid."
+For example, Eric Alan Edwards, one of the film's directors of photography, said that Phoenix – who died 2 years after the film was released – "really wore the role" because "he looked like a street kid."

 Immediate critical interpretation

 River Phoenix's critically acclaimed performance as gay hustler Mikey Waters helped bring queer cinema to a broader audience.

 Roger Ebert characterizes Mikey as someone who "wants...love and by love what he really means is someone to hold him and care for him.
 He was deeply damaged as a child, and now he seeks shelter; it is a matter of indifference whether he finds it with a man or a woman."
 The New York Times called Mikey "good-looking, none-too-bright...hapless...hustler" is "the product of a dramatically dysfunctional family" and who, due to his narcolepsy, is often "overwhelmed by sleep."
 The Washington Post praised Phoenix's approach to Mikey's character, claiming that he "brings an extraordinary quality of comic pathos to his character... he slouches through the movie, a walking blur, seemingly only half awake, but fully engaged."
 David Ansen of Newsweek praised Phoenix's performance, saying that "Phoenix immerses himself so deeply inside his character you almost forget you've seen him before: it's a stunningly sensitive performance, poignant and comic at once."